-Make Your Clients Aware of Your New Skills: Get your clients excited about corrective exercise by telling them about any courses you are taking, conferences and/or lectures you are attending, seminars you are giving, and articles you are writing.
+Make Your Clients Aware of Your New Skills: To get your clients excited about corrective exercise tell them about any courses you are taking, conferences and/or lectures you are attending, seminars you are giving, and articles/blogs you might be writing on the subject of corrective exercise.
 This will make them aware of your interests in this area and help create dialogue so that you can take the opportunity to introduce corrective exercise strategies into their program.

 Changing Programming: Some of your current clients may not be aware that you offer corrective exercise services.
 As such, they may already utilize someone else’s services to help them alleviate their aches and pains.
 In these cases you will have to work diligently to earn the opportunity to implement corrective exercises into their programs.
-Try the following strategies:
+To achieve this try the following strategies:

 Offer Free Trials: A free offer or trial of your corrective exercise services is an excellent way to enable current clients to experience your skills and earn their business as corrective exercise clients.